Lachandra41/Lachandra41.github.io/index.md

 ---
 [Bank Loans Marketing Campaign Prediction:](/pdf/sample_presentation.pdf) The bank loans marketing campaign project is about campaigns that a bank from portugal used to draw their subscribed consumers to their other loan services.
 The loan services include personal loans, housing loans, and term deposits.
-The banks obtain money from the intrest rates of the loans and term deposits.
-I used Naive Bayes to predict the if consumers will or will not subscribe to another loan or term deposit.
-Python porgramming language was used to analyza the data.
+The banks obtained money from the loan interest rates and term deposits.
+I used Naive Bayes to predict if consumers will or will not subscribe to another loan or term deposit.
+Python programming language was used to analyza the data.
 <img src="images/bank.jpg?raw=true"/>

 ---